-A Lasting Power of Attorney for property and financial affairs decisions can cover:
+A Property and Financial Affairs Lasting Power of Attorney can cover decisions such as:

 - Buying and selling property

 - Paying the mortgage

 - Investing money

 - Paying bills

 - Arranging repairs to property

 Manage your affairs

 Without an LPA in place, there is no one with the legal authority to manage your affairs, for example, to access bank accounts or investments in your name or sell your property on your behalf.
 Unfortunately, many people assume that their spouse, partner or children will just be able to take care of things, but the reality is that simply isn't the case.